papko26/dockvpn/README.md

-# OpenVPN for Docker with cloacking
+# OpenVPN for Docker with http/s cloacking and two sets of keys.

 Containers based on this image will serve openVPN on 443 port.
-All configs will be generated on fly, and placed in mounted directory on host (/etc/openvpn/ by default).
-As a disguise, container will also serve web server on 443 and 80 ports, and redirect http/s trafic to dummy site (can be set in args).
+All configs, certs and keypairs will be generated on fly, and placed in /etc/openvpn/ directory.
+As a disguise, container will also serve web server on 443 and 80 ports, and redirect http/s trafic to dummy site (can be set in envs).

 Quick instructions: